vana-com/personal-server/docs/260121-data-portability-protocol-spec.md

 Users MAY configure both:

 - Desktop-Bundled for local compute and when app is open
-- Vana-Hosted as fallback when app is closed
+- ODL-Hosted as fallback when app is closed

 #### **4.1.5 Personal Server API**